mah0001/metadata-editor-docs-v2/documenting_document.md

 ![image](img/ME_UG_v1-0-0_documenting_document_project_home_page.png)

-In that page, edit the thumbnail and replace it with a screenshot of the document cover page (recommended, not required).
+In that page, edit the thumbnail (optional, not required).
+It is recommended to use a screenshot of the document's cover page as thumbnail.

-Then select (in the *Template* frame) the project template you want to use to document the publication or report.
+Then, in the *Template* frame of the project *Home* page, select the project template you want to use to document the publication or report.
 A default template is proposed; no action is needed if you want to use the default template.
 Otherwise, switch to another template by clicking on the template name in the **Templates** frame.
 Note that you can at any time change the template used for the documentation of a project.
 The selected template will determine what you see in the navigation tree and in the metadata entry pages, but switching from one template to another will not impact the metadata that has already been entered; no information will be deleted from the metadata.

 ### Enter metadata

-The proposed schema comprises two main blocks of elements, **`metadata_information`** and **`document_description`**.
-It also contains the `tags` element common to all our schemas.
-The `repository_id`, `published` and `overwrite` items in the schema are not metadata elements *per se*, but parameters used when publishing the metadata in a NADA catalog.
+The metadata schema comprises two main blocks of elements, **`metadata_information`** and **`document_description`**.
+It also contains a few sets of elements common to all data types (*Tags*, *DataCite*, *Provenance*, *External resources*, and *Administrative metadata*).

 #### Metadata information

 The **`metadata_information`** section contains information not related to the document itself but to its metadata.
-In other words, it contains "metadata on the metadata".
+In other words, it contains metadata on the metadata.
 This information is optional but we recommend to enter content at least in the `name` and `date` sub-elements, which indicate who generated the metadata and when.
 This information is not useful to end-users of document catalogs, but is useful to catalog administrators for two reasons:

   - metadata compliant with standards are intended to be shared and used by inter-operable applications.
 Data catalogs offer opportunities to harvest (pull) information from other catalogs, or to publish (push) metadata in other catalogs.
 Metadata information helps to keep track of the provenance of metadata.

   - metadata for a same document may have been generated by more than one person or organization, or one version of the metadata can be updated and replaced with a new version.
 The `metadata information` helps catalog administrators distinguish and manage different versions of the metadata.

 #### Document description